GandhiCloudLab/achieve-green-it-by-integrating-turbo-with-envizi-blog/01-green-it-turbo-envizi/readme.md

-# Achieve Green IT targets by integrating Turbonomic with Envizi
+# Achieve Green IT targets by integrating Turbonomic with Envizi (DRAFT...)

 This document covers how Organizations with a sustainability initiative can have an instant impact in their IT Operations by leveraging IBM Turbonomic with Envizi.